Skillet Chicken Pot Pie (30 minutes)

 - 2 handfuls fresh baby spinach, roughly chopped

-- 2-3 cups (280 g) cooked chicken, cut into 1 inch pieces (use leftover or rotisserie chicken from store)
+- 2 cups cooked chicken breasts or thighs, cut into 1 inch pieces (use leftover or rotisserie chicken from store)

 - 1 teaspoon dried thyme